 Director of Volunteer Services

 Ursula has served as OneOC’s Director of Volunteer Services for the last five years.
-During that time she has led the development and implementation of OneOC’s corporate employee engagement programs, including national Days of Service, Team Building Service Projects, Board Connection, Skill-Based Volunteering with clients including Altria, Disneyland Resorts, Fluidmaster, Hilton Worldwide, Home Depot, Hyundai Capital, Outerwall and many more.
+During that time, she has led the development and implementation of OneOC’s corporate employee engagement programs, including national Days of Service, Team Building Service Projects, Board Connection, Skills-Based Volunteering with clients including Altria, Disneyland Resorts, Fluidmaster, Hilton Worldwide, Home Depot, Hyundai Capital, Outerwall and many more.

 Ursula has over twenty years of nonprofit professional experience.
 Prior to OneOC, Ursula held various management positions within the YMCA, including the Executive Director of the Highland Branch.
 She has served in a multitude of facilitative, board and capacity building roles for nonprofits, including a trainer & consultant for the CA Service Enterprise Initiative (CVSEI) and has received the Fred Hoshiyama Leadership and William A. Dunlap Fellowship Awards, respectively.

-Although her commitment to service is inexhaustible, her true success is through her family—Martin, her husband of 21 years and her seventeen year-old son Blaine.
-They currently reside in San Clemente, CA, are avid aquatic nuts (swimming, surfing, SCUBA, kayaking etc…) and love every minute of it.
+Although her commitment to service is inexhaustible, her true success is through her family—Martin, her husband and her son Blaine.
+They currently reside in San Clemente, CA, are avid aquatic nuts (swimming, surfing, SCUBA, kayaking etc.) and love every minute of it.

-Abby Edmunds has served as OneOC’s AmeriCorps Director since April 2016.
-Previously, Abby was OneOC’s Volunteer Services Manager and Service-Learning Specialist, overseeing the AmeriCorps, Family Service Team and Board Connection Programs.
-Abby came to OneOC in January 2012 from a career in education, having spent 14 years with the Irvine Unified School District as a K-12th Grade Music Specialist and as the facilitator of the district Service-Learning Program for over 27,000 Irvine students.
+Abby came to OneOC in January 2012 from a career in education, having spent 14 years with the Irvine Unified School District as a K-12th Grade Music Teacher and, eventually, overseeing the district Service-Learning Program for over 27,000 Irvine students.

 In 2015, Abby was awarded both the Irvine Prevention Coalition Award from the City of Irvine and became an alumni of the AMEX Leadership Academy through the Center for Creative Leadership.